fslev/cucumber-jutils-tutorial/Readme.md

-# Cucumber Utils tutorial
+# Cucumber JUtils tutorial

+Cucumber-Utils has been renamed to Cucumber-JUtils

-Here is a small tutorial on how to use [**cucumber-utils**](https://github.com/fslev/cucumber-utils) library inside a test framework.
+Here is a small tutorial on how to use [**cucumber-jutils**](https://github.com/fslev/cucumber-utils) library inside a test framework.
 **Test target**: HTTP REST APIs, hosted by [reqres](https://reqres.in/).

 ## Summary
 [*Reqres*](https://reqres.in/) provides a series of HTTPs REST APIs that accept fake test data and returns a limited set of static responses.
 This tutorial describes how to setup a basic test-framework which executes Cucumber acceptance/integration tests that call these APIs and compares actual responses with expected data.

-You will see some tips and tricks on how to use [**cucumber-utils**](https://github.com/fslev/cucumber-utils) library, as well on how to use **Cucumber** native *parallelization* feature.
+You will see some tips and tricks on how to use [**cucumber-jutils**](https://github.com/fslev/cucumber-utils) library, as well on how to use **Cucumber** native *parallelization* feature.
 This will ease your work as a test engineer / developer.
 This library contains many features such as:
  - easy to use HTTP clients
  - database clients